 Under this method, the tenant is charged as per the invoices paid by the landlord.
 This is usually done at the same time as a rent invoice.

-Under section 70 on the leases act the landlord is only entitled to recover;
+Under section 70 of the Leases Act the landlord is only entitled to recover:

 Reasonable expenses paid by the landlord in promoting a retail property in a shopping centre.